lndecastro/AI_Productivity_Tools/ai_productivity_tools/Topic2_Document_Reading_Summarization_and_Preparation.md

 *Social Media Post (Role-Based + Instructional Prompt)*
 ```
 Act as a senior social media strategist.
-I need to create an engaging social media post for my company's new eco-friendly product line.
+You need to create an engaging social media post for your company's new eco-friendly product line.
 We're a mid-sized furniture company called GreenHome launching sustainable bamboo furniture (chairs, tables, and shelves) that uses no plastic and comes with a 10-year warranty.
 Our target audience is environmentally conscious homeowners ages 30-45 who value quality and sustainability.
 The post should highlight our sustainability commitment, mention our upcoming 15% launch discount valid for the next two weeks, and include a call-to-action to visit our website.